Skip to main content

 • Verification Overhead: Developers spend valuable time double-checking AI suggestions against official documentation.

-• Providing Always Up-to-Date Context: It fetches and indexes documentation directly from official sources (websites, GitHub, npm, PyPI, local files) on demand.
+• Providing Up-to-Date Context: Fetches and indexes documentation directly from official sources (websites, GitHub, npm, PyPI, local files) on demand.

-• 🎯 Delivering Version-Specific Answers: Search queries can target exact library versions, ensuring the information aligns with your project's dependencies.
+• 🎯 Delivering Version-Specific Answers: Search queries can target exact library versions, ensuring information matches your project's dependencies.

-• 💡 Reducing Hallucinations: By grounding the LLM in real documentation, it provides accurate examples and integration details.
+• 💡 Reducing Hallucinations: Grounds the LLM in real documentation for accurate examples and integration details.

 • Boosting Productivity: Get trustworthy answers faster, integrated directly into your AI assistant workflow.